jancc/mkpage/README.md

 template.html
 -------------

-This file should just be a regular html file, complete with <html> tags and a doctype.
+This file should just be a regular html file, complete with &lt;html&gt; tags and a doctype.
-Place "$MENU" in your template, where you want your navigation to be (it is a <ul> filled with links).
+Place "$MENU" in your template, where you want your navigation to be (it is a &lt;ul&gt; filled with links).
-The page's title will be placed at "$TITLE" and the page's actual content will be placed at "$PAGE".
+The page's title will be placed at "$TITLE$" and the page's actual content will be placed at "$PAGE$".

 pages
 -----

 A page file must only contain tags, that would make sense in it's position in the template.
-So no <html>, <body> or anything.
+So no &lt;html&gt;, &lt;body&gt; or anything.